nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 }
 ```

-This code is more concise and probably more readable, at least to those accustomed with async functions and generator functions.
+This code is more concise and probably more readable, at least to those accustomed to async functions and generator functions.

 ## The JavaScript async iterable protocol